Mark 1

 John represents the face of the eagle, which molies Jesus’ deity, Jesus is the Son of God.

 Matthew was written for Jews and he uses the words ‘as it is written’ throughout his Gospel.
-Note the genealogy goes back to Abraham, the father of the Jewish nation.
-Matthew 1:1-17.
+Note the genealogy goes back to Abraham, the father of the Jewish nation, Matthew 1:1-17.
 His point is to remind the Jews that Jesus is the Messiah in fulfilment of the Jewish Law.

 Luke is written for the Greeks and he uses the term, ‘Son of Man’ throughout his Gospel.
-Notice his genealogy goes back to Adam, his point is that Jesus is for the whole world.
-Luke 3:23-38.
+Notice his genealogy goes back to Adam, his point is that Jesus is for the whole world, Luke 3:23-38.

 John is writing to those in Asia and he uses the term ‘Son of God’ throughout his Gospel.
 His point is to demonstrate that Jesus is the Christ through signs, 8 miracles and 8 ‘I AM’ statements.

-Mark is writing to Romans and he simply talks about what Jesus is doing and how busy He is, which is exactly what the Romans were doing building roads etc., they were busy people.
-It was intended primarily for Romans.
-This appears probable when it is considered that it makes no reference to the Jewish law and that the writer takes care to interpret words that a Gentile would be likely to misunderstand.
-Mark 3:17 / Mark 5:41 / Mark 7:11 / Mark 10:46 / Mark 14:36 / Mark 15:34.
+This appears probable when it is considered that it makes no reference to the Jewish law and that the writer takes care to interpret words that a Gentile would be likely to misunderstand, Mark 3:17 / Mark 5:41 / Mark 7:11 / Mark 10:46 / Mark 14:36 / Mark 15:34.

 Mark also uses certain Latin words not found in any of the other Gospels, Mark 6:27 / Mark 7:4 / Mark 7:8 / Mark 12:42 / Mark 15:39 / Mark 15:44-45.

 He only quotes from the Old Testament twice, Mark 1:2 / Mark 15:28.
+Jewish usages are also explained, Mark 7:3 / Mark 14:3 / Mark 14:12 / Mark 15:42.

 The characteristics of Mark’s Gospel